 Share your expertise.
 Be ready to share three or four of the personal qualities, skills, and/or areas of expertise which would help you to excel in the job for which you are interviewing.
 Ultimately, you will want to mention several other strengths before the interview is over.

 Make a list of your strengths before you go into the interview, so you know what you will share.
 Look at the job description and match it with your skills.
 Then make sure you talk about the top few skills which make you an ideal candidate for the job.

 At first, you should only mention the asset and allude only briefly to some proof of how you have tapped it to your advantage.
-For example, you might say that you love to give presentations and this has helped you to generate lots of leads at sales dinners for prospective clients.
+For example, you might say that you love to give presentations and that this has helped you to generate lots of leads at sales dinners for prospective clients.
 Later in the interview, you will want to be more specific and detailed in discussing situations, interventions, or results flowing from your strengths.

 Avoid sharing personal information about your family.
 There is no need to discuss spouses, partners, children, or any other strictly personal information.

 Possible Follow-Up Questions

 - What is your greatest strength? – Best Answers